dim-gggl/pocket/docs/quickstart.rst

 Combining Commands
 ~~~~~~~~~~~~~~~~~~

-Use shell pipes and redirection with Pocket commands:
+Use shell pipes and redirection with Super Pocket commands:

 .. code-block:: bash